jameskimmel/deSEC_DynDNS/README.md

 nano deSEC_DynDNS.sh
 ```
 ### Update logic
 This script tries to detect our IPv4 and IPv6 and set it in the Update URL.
-By setting IPv4 and IPv6 in the update URL, instead of relying on what the deSEC update server detects, we are protected against man in the middle attacks.

-If the script can't detect an IPv4 or IPv6, it will leave it empty (and because of that potentially prone to MITM attacks).
-That way the corresponding A or AAAA record gets deleted.
-Even manually created records on the webGUI will get deleted.
+If the script can't detect an IPv4 or IPv6, it will leave it empty.
+That way, a possible stale A or AAAA record on deSEC will get deleted, if deSEC also does not detect an IP.
+Even manually created records on the webGUI will get deleted
 This could potentially help you even noticing that there is a problem, when for whatever reason your host looses IPv4 or IPv6.
 If you don't like that behavior, you can use the preserve option.
 That way, it will leave the IPv4 or IPv6 untouched and the script will not check for IP changes for that protocol.